Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 this was not possible before v9, and it has been introduced for this use-case specifically.

-Another migration adds an `@Injectable()` decorator on all providers that don't have one.
+Another migration adds an `@Injectable()` decorator on all services that don't have one.
 It was not necessary for View Engine
 (check [this blog post](/2016-12-08-angular-injectable/) if you want to know why) but it is now with Ivy.
-So everything that is referenced as a provider in your application must now have an `@Injectable()` decorator.
+So everything that is referenced as a service in your application must now have an `@Injectable()` decorator.

 You may also remember the `static` flag added in Angular 8.0,